gyroflow/gyroflow/README.md

     - Compile and run: `just run`

 ### Building for Android
-1. Android is not well supported yet, but the app can be built and somewhat works.
-So far only building on Windows was tested
+0. Prerequisites: `git`, `7z`, `python`, working `powershell`, Android SDK and NDK.
+Android is not well supported yet, but the app can be built and somewhat works.
+Building is supported only on Windows
-2. Install Qt for Android: `aqt install-qt windows android 6.4.3 android_arm64_v8a` and `aqt install-qt windows desktop 6.4.3 win64_mingw`
+1. Get latest stable Rust language from: https://rustup.rs/
-3. Install `cargo-apk`: `cargo install --git https://github.com/rust-windowing/android-ndk-rs.git cargo-apk`
+2. Install `Just` by running `cargo install --force just`
-4. Add a Rust target: `rustup target add aarch64-linux-android`
+3. Clone the repo: `git clone https://github.com/gyroflow/gyroflow.git`
-5. Update paths in `_deployment/build-android.ps1`
+4. Update paths to Android SDK and NDK in `_scripts/android.just`
-6. Run `.\_deployment\build-android.ps1` in Powershell
+5. Enter the project directory and:
+    - Install dependencies: `just android install-deps`
+    - Compile the apk and install on device: `just android deploy`

 ### Building for iOS
 1. iOS is not well supported yet, work in progress